 About this Project

 This regional collaborative of Sea Grant fisheries Extension specialists, university scientists, and fisheries managers was awarded $2.4 million by the National Sea Grant Office in September 2021.
 Our aim is to develop and implement Extension and outreach programming related to reef fish research and management in the South Atlantic and Gulf of Mexico.

 Reef Fish Complex

 The Gulf of Mexico reef fish complex is comprised of 31 species of snappers, jacks, tilefishes, groupers, hogfish, and triggerfish.
-Many of these species are also found in the Caribbean and South Atlantic.

 We develop and conduct annual surveys of reef fish stakeholders to identify pressing research needs as well as stakeholder attitudes, perceptions, and beliefs regarding the management of Southeastern U.S. reef fish species.